Buse-cetin/urban-security-YOLO/README.md

-## **Improving Urban Security through YOLO-Based Object Detection in Surveillance Systems**
+## **Real-Time Theft Detection in Urban Surveillance: A YOLO-Based Deep Learning Approach**

+## Abstract
-In response to increasing security concerns, the use of camera surveillance systems has grown significantly.
-However, the reliance on human intervention within these systems limits their effectiveness and resilience to security threats.
-As a result, there is a growing need for automated mechanisms capable of detecting security anomalies, particularly through real-time video analytics.
-This study focuses on the detection and monitoring of theft by analyzing urban surveillance camera feeds using computer vision.
-Advanced deep learning architectures such as YOLOv4, YOLOv5 and YOLOv8 enable high levels of detection accuracy.
-For example, YOLOv8 achieves 98% detection accuracy for vehicles with hidden number plates, 99% for vehicles with visible number plates, and 97% for horse identification.
-By providing a comparative analysis of YOLO algorithms, this study contributes to the field of object detection in security applications.
-In addition, the system is designed to facilitate timely intervention in theft-related incidents and strengthen security protocols.
-This research advances the application of deep learning in surveillance and provides a robust framework for improving the efficiency and autonomy of urban security systems.
+The escalating concerns over urban security have led to the widespread deployment of camera surveillance systems.
+However, the reliance on human intervention limits their effectiveness and makes them vulnerable to security threats.
+To address this, we present an automated system for real-time theft detection using advanced YOLO (You Only Look Once) deep learning algorithms.
+Our study evaluates YOLOv4, YOLOv5, and
+YOLOv8 for detecting suspicious activities in surveillance footage.
+Notably, YOLOv8 achieves high detection accuracies of 98% for vehicles with obscured license plates, 99% for those with visible plates, and 97% for horse-drawn carriages.
+Through comparative analysis, we demonstrate the superiority of YOLO-based models in enhancing object detection capabilities for security applications.
+The proposed system facilitates timely intervention in theft-related incidents and strengthens overall security protocols by generating detailed data logs.
+This research not only advances the application of deep learning in surveillance systems but also provides a robust framework for enhancing the autonomy and operational efficiency of urban security infrastructure.

+## Description
+The code and datasets related to the paper "Real-Time Theft Detection in Urban Surveillance: A YOLO-Based Deep Learning Approach" have been made publicly available here.
+This work has been submitted for publication to The Visual Computer journal.
+You can find more details and track the paper's progress through the journal.
+ - This repository includes all the necessary resources to reproduce the results presented in the paper.
+Feel free to explore, contribute, and provide feedback.

 ## Technologies Used